 It took us a while to ‘come to’ but when we did we found a nice campsite in Cemaes, the most northerly village in Wales, where we enjoyed a relaxing evening, eating out and wandering around the bay.

-We had, up till now, really enjoyed our short foray onto the island of Anglesey and could not imagine anything better than what we had already seen.
+We had, up till now, really enjoyed our short foray onto the island of Anglesey and could not imagine anything better than what we’d already seen.

 Parys Mountain – requiem massive

-Before long, we could see some pretty, reddish-coloured rocks as we approached Parys Mountain.
-The car park had a height barrier which did not predispose us to think highly of the location.
+Before long, we could see some reddish-coloured rocks as we approached Parys Mountain.
+The car park had a height barrier which did not predispose us to think highly of the place.
 However, there was a lay-by opposite which fitted a van or two.